Last Amended: April 1, 2020

 (4) The Historian shall have the following responsibilities:

-(3) Departments shall hold elections before May 1 each year for any vacancies.
+(4) Departments shall hold elections before the final regular meeting of the Faculty Senate each year for any vacancies.
 Results of departmental elections shall be reported in writing to the Elections Committee.

 The election must be held within thirty days of the removal/resignation and the results reported promptly to the Elections Committee.